MemoryOrb/mo-lapland-arduino/README.md

 ```
 <component code>:<component number>:<value>
 ```
-The components send data only when their state change (e.g., a button is pressed or released, the knob of a rotary encoder is rotated).
+The components send data only when their state changes (e.g., a button is pressed or released, the knob of a rotary encoder is rotated).

 ### Component code
 Component code is a single character defining the type of the component: